shundhammer/qdirstat/README.md

 **Work in Progress**

 Usable, but still pre-Alpha.
 Use at your own risk.
 You have been warned. ;-)

+- 2016-01-04 Cleanups are back.
+They still need some work, and you'll have to edit the config file in ~/.config/QDirStat/QDirStat.conf to configure anything, but they work.

 - 2016-01-03 We are getting nearer to the target: